ovcarj/qe_brno2022/Day-1/example1.scf/README.md

    Press OK when prompted.

-3. Run the SCF calculation using `pw.x`
+3. Run the SCF calculation using `pw.x`:

        pw.x -in nacl-scf.in | tee nacl-scf.out

+   If you don't want the output to be written on the screen during the calculation, you can run the calculation by:

+       pw.x -in nacl-scf.in > nacl-scf.out

 4. Read the `nacl-scf.out` output file, showing the line numbers: